 QueenAnt.
 The queen is a

-ScubaThrower that inspires her fellow ants through her
+her fellow ants through her bravery.
+Any ant positioned behind the queen

 However, with great power comes great responsibility.
-The Queen is governed by three special rules:
+The Queen is goverened by three special rules:

 len(self.queen.bees) > 0, where